vijaykumardev/WorkLog/README.md

 WorkLog
 =======

-Quick and easy python script to maintain work update
+Quick and simple python script to log work updates